Current Offers as of Spring 2025

 Alejandro Bacelar (Martinsville NJ, 2023)

-Bacelar String Instruments cello from 2023 handcrafted by Alejandro Bacelar himself.
-A powerful instrument, very responsive with a complex projecting tone and a deep bass.
-Sounds like an old instrument.
-A soloist level cello
+A Bacelar String Instruments soloist level cello from 2023 handcrafted by Alejandro Bacelar himself.
+A powerful instrument, very responsive with a complex, projecting tone and a deep bass.

 Contact for more information and pricing.